This article was updated October 2024.

 Milk and yoghurt are both excellent sources of protein, calcium, magnesium and folate – opt for full fat and natural versions to get the most nutrients and to avoid hidden sugar.
 Cheese is another strong protein source – and lower in hidden carbs than other dairy products.

-Almond are the best nut to snack on – they provide the greatest amount of protein per carb intake, and are a good source of vitamin E, calcium, magnesium and potassium – but stick to around a match box amount per day.
+Almonds are the best nut to snack on – they provide the greatest amount of protein per carb intake, and are a good source of vitamin E, calcium, magnesium and potassium – but stick to around a match box amount per day.

 Food for thought:

 There are many products marketing themselves as high protein but it pays to know what you’re eating.
 Spirulina, for instance, contains protein when you consume high quantities, but even 20 standard one milligram tablets wouldn’t even compare to the protein content of a piece of fish or chicken.
 Quinoa is another to watch out for, yes it has a higher protein value than rice, but a serve only contains the same amount as a slice of bread so there are many more beneficial ways to add protein to your diet.
+For a more detailed look at the best sources of vegan protein, check out this article as well.

 Reference 1.
 High Protein Diets Can Work, Medical Express, July 3 2014